Your EV and PHEV Charging Options in Perth

 For drivers in Welshpool, Kewdale, and the airport corridor, fast chargers along Leach Highway and Great Eastern Highway provide convenient options during the working day.

 A growing number of ultra rapid stations in WA provide some of the fastest charging speeds available.
 These sites are designed for newer EVs that support high-power charging and help reduce wait times during busy periods.
+Most public chargers can be accessed through a mobile app, which allows you to start charging, track costs, and check availability in real time.

 EV Charging for Perth Commuters